mattecenz/ES_PROJECT_FreeRTOS_SMP_RP2040/README.md

 $ sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential
 ```

-If you are in Ubuntu or Debian you may also need to run:
+If you are on Ubuntu or Debian you may also need to run:

 ```bash
 $ sudo apt install g++ libstdc++-arm-none-eabi-newlib
 ```

-Step 3: **installing picotool**
+### Installing picotool

 Picotool is a useful program which can help us with flashing the code directly on our board.